Hi, I'm Beth and this is my partner Randy and our little dog Chachy...

 Pin-Up Live!
 Nights:

 A couple years after the creation of Beers & Beans I created Pin-Up Live! which was a live travel chat on Pinterest.
-If you're into travel and Pinterest then there's a good chance you've been to one of our live chats!
+If you're into travel and Pinterest around 2015 then there was a good chance you've been to one of our live chats!

 I started Pin-Up Live! to give travelers a great way to chat directly with amazing destinations and travel brands all while providing great travel tips/advice and a stunning amount of eye candy to help plan your next trip.
-The whole chat is visual and took place on Pinterest and was always a lot of fun.
-We no longer host Pin-Up Live chats.
+The whole chat was visual and took place on Pinterest and was always a lot of fun.

 I wouldn't have been able to create Pin-Up Live! without the help of my sister Bridgette (creator of Earmark Social Goods) who is a crazy talented designer and huge Pinterest fanatic.
 She handles all the design and branding for the chats and has over 1.6M followers on Pinterest which means that all of our chats were really fun and full of new and returning faces.